 Senior (by discipline) normally have no specific responsibilities in teaching or research but are encouraged to participate in department, center and/or institute programs and to interact with faculty members, researchers, and students in informal settings.
 They ordinarily do not receive salaries from the University.
 However, on those occasions when a Senior (by discipline) is asked to provide a specific service to the University arrangements must be made in advance, through the Office of the Dean of the Faculty, to compensate him/her appropriately.
 Such compensation will normally be provided through a research project grant (when the service involves participation in a sponsored research project) or a part-time teaching appointment (see Rules & Procedures of the Faculty of Princeton University).
 Senior (by discipline) are not eligible for stipend payments from the University.

 During any semester when he/she is appointed to teach, normally a Senior (by discipline) will temporarily also hold the rank of Lecturer with Rank of Professor (if a an emeritus Princeton University faculty member) or Lecturer (otherwise).
-The duty time for total compensated service is expected to be nominal and may not exceed 49%.
-An appointee whose duty time is substantial should be hired into a standard employee rank.
-No one who holds this rank will be eligible for Princeton University employee benefits.
+The duty time for total compensated service is expected to be nominal and may not exceed 49%, with the exception of our emeritus faculty members who can support themselves on research project grants.
+Normally, those holding this rank are not eligible for Princeton University employee benefits, with the exception of those emeritus faculty members who can support themselves at 50% or greater duty time.
 Like other Dean of the Faculty appointees, those at the rank of Senior (by discipline) may not be compensated by Princeton University as consultants or short-term professionals.

 Emeritus Princeton faculty members who hold the rank of Senior (by discipline) may serve as principal investigators on sponsored research projects.
 Others at this rank may not do so without the prior approval of the University Research Board.